JohnReeves/bcs-ciphers/layout.md

 In later worksheets we will make the form pretty with CSS and make the form work with JavaScript.

-`Pro-Top` Engineers make a basic structure because it is a great way of learning, sharing ideas and planning the product development journey.
+`Pro-Tip` Engineers make a basic structure because it is a great way of learning, sharing ideas and planning the product development journey.

 ## Task 3.
 Extend the HTML form with more Ciphr-Solver ideas